eamonnmcmanus/ConnectionsGuessing/README.md

 doesn't matter which order we guess them in.
 So we can assume that the connection we are looking for contains A. Every solution will contain A in one or the other of its connections.

+Similarly, *guessing* ABCD is equivalent to guessing EFGH.
+"One away" now means that either 2 of BCD belong in a connection with A, or none of them does.
+If none of BCD belongs then 3 of EFGH must form a connection with A, so we are still one away.
+If the game says nothing, then exactly one of BCD belongs in a connection with A, and we can call that "two away".

-The total number of possible connections containing A is the total number of ways to choose the 3 remaining items in the set out of the 7 possible items BCDEFGH, which is 7C5 = 35.
+The total number of possible connections containing A is the total number of ways to choose the 3 remaining items in the set out of the 7 possible items BCDEFGH, which is 7C3 = 35.
 We could obviously swap around these items in any way without changing the problem, so an initial guess of ABCD is as good as any other.
 So let's assume that initial guess.
 It divides the 35 possible connections like this: